Bright Horizons Family Solutions (BFAM) Q2 2017 Results - Earnings Call Transcript

 Elizabeth J. Boland - Bright Horizons Family Solutions, Inc.

 Yeah.
 It's primarily the stock comp impact.
 I mean, we're trying to estimate what will occur, what drives that is actual stock option exercises, and so, those decisions are made by the individuals who hold the option.
 So, we're doing our best to estimate what that activity will be but we don't have a super long case history yet.
-So, that's the main driver but certainly, the rates in the Netherlands and the UK are factors in the overall rate because as those businesses modestly gain in size over our overall portfolio and their tax rates are more in the high-teens to low-20s percent rate, that's beneficial to the overall rate as well because we're obviously at a federal and state tax rate in the U.S. that would otherwise be around 40%.
+So, that's the main driver but certainly, the rates in the Netherlands and the U.K. are factors in the overall rate because as those businesses modestly gain in size over our overall portfolio and their tax rates are more in the high-teens to low-20s percent rate, that's beneficial to the overall rate as well because we're obviously at a federal and state tax rate in the U.S. that would otherwise be around 40%.

 Jeff P. Meuler - Robert W. Baird & Co., Inc.